tsgates/arch-wiki-markdown/wiki/Partitioning.md

 The size of the partitions depends on personal preference, but the following information may be helpful:

- /boot — 200 MB
+ /boot - 200 MB
-    A /boot partition requires only about 100 MB, but if multiple kernels/boot images are likely to be in use, 200 or 300 MB is a better choice.
+    It requires only about 100 MB, but if multiple kernels/boot images are likely to be in use, 200 or 300 MB is a better choice.
- / — 15-20 GB
+ / - 15-20 GB
-    The root filesystem (/) must contain the /usr directory, which can grow significantly depending upon how much software is installed.
+    It traditionally contains the /usr directory, which can grow significantly depending upon how much software is installed.
 15-20 GB should be sufficient for most users with modern hard disks.
- /var — 8-12 GB
+ /var - 8-12 GB
-    The /var filesystem will contain, among other data, the ABS tree and the pacman cache.
+    It will contain, among other data, the ABS tree and the pacman cache.
 Keeping cached packages is useful and versatile as it provides the ability to downgrade.
 As a result, /var tends to grow in size.
 The pacman cache in particular will grow as the system is expanded and updated.
 It can, however, be safely cleared if space becomes an issue.
 8-12 GB on a desktop system should be sufficient for /var, depending on how much software will be installed.
- /home — [varies]
+ /home - [varies]
-    The /home filesystem is typically where user data, downloads, and multimedia reside.
-On a desktop system, /home is typically the largest filesystem on the drive by a large margin. swap — [varies]
+    It is typically where user data, downloads, and multimedia reside.
+    On a desktop system, /home is typically the largest filesystem on the drive by a large margin. swap - [varies]
     Historically, the general rule for swap partition size was to allocate twice the amount of physical RAM.
 As computers have gained ever larger memory capacities, this rule has become deprecated.
 On